-The Ayurvedic practice of face mapping links each of your face to a different internal system.
+The Ayurvedic practice of face mapping links each location of your face to a different internal system.
 In some cases, the location may be related to a certain habit.
 Knowing the location can be a game changer, though.
 It can help you zero in on a better treatment – beyond the face wash.

 1. Chin Acne Could Mean Hormonal Imbalance

 Acne on the chin is caused by hormonal imbalances.
 It’s common to see this crop up a week or two before a menstrual period.
-You can thank the fluctuating estrogen levels for that!1 Hormonal imbalances may also be caused by conditions like polycystic ovary syndrome.2 and thyroid problems.
-Even chronic stress can mess with your hormones, so try to take it easy.3
+You can thank the fluctuating estrogen levels for that!1 Hormonal imbalances may also be caused by conditions

 The best way to check your hormonal levels is through a blood test.
 So if you have chin acne, talk to your doctor about doing one.